 We parked on the lane outside Nimmings Wood car park ‘cos we’re pretty tight and didn’t want to pay £2.75 to park.
 Some people clearly didn’t mind as the car park was pretty full on what was a bright sunny morning.

 There are miles of footpaths, cycle routes and bridleways and we took the leisurely route that didn’t involve too many steep inclines.
 I’m still recovering from climbing Everest!
 We passed a few bluebells along the path, but it wasn’t really the sea of fairy bells we’d been hoping for.

 There’s a spot about a mile in, with terrific panoramic views over the Cotswolds, Shropshire Hills and Welsh borders.
-It was a tad hazy and we wished we’re been here more towards sunset for the photo opportunities.
+It was a tad hazy and we wish we’d been here more towards sunset for the photo opportunities.